niksilver/burnup/README.md

   cause errors include:
   - Referencing a column in the historical data which doesn’t exist (e.g. we say “ID” but the header says “Story ID”);
-  - a line in the historical data has missing ID or a missing “valid from” date.
+  - a line in the historical data has a missing ID or a missing “valid from” date.
 - As our project develops our historical data will grow.
   So make sure the `sumValid` formulas encompass the latest historical data.

 # Further functions

-As well as `sumValid` there are some functions intended to help us get a better view of the work in progress at any moment in time.
+As well as `sumValid` there are some other functions to help us get a better view of the work in progress at any moment in time.

 ## `getValid`: Get data for a given date